-A: With App Mesh, you get consistent metrics and logs for every hop between microservices.
+A: With App Mesh, you get consistent metrics and logs for every hop between services.
 These logs and metrics include metadata such as service-names and request identifiers.
 With these, you can aggregate, filter, a see graphical dashboards of service-to-service communications using tools like Amazon CloudWatch.
-Common dashboards might include error rates, latencies, or error codes between your service and dependent microservices.
+Common dashboards might include error rates and error codes between your service and dependent services.
 App Mesh automatically collects traces for each service and makes it easy to visualize a service map with details of all service API calls.
 These capabilities make it easier to debug and identify the root cause of communication issues between your microservices.

 Q: Can I use non-AWS tools for monitoring, logging, or tracing with App Mesh?
 Yes.

 A: Yes.
 App Mesh supports any third-party tool that works with Envoy.
-This includes Splunk, Prometheus, and Grafana, as well as open-tracing solutions like Zipkin and LightStep.
+This includes Splunk, Prometheus, Jaeger, Flagger, and Grafana, as well as open-tracing solutions like Zipkin and LightStep.

 Q: What type of traffic controls does App Mesh provide?

-A: App Mesh gives you a set of client-side controls for traffic routing, traffic policies, and chaos engineering.
-App Mesh provides APIs to route traffic between applications based on service versions.
-Using advanced routing capabilities, traffic can also be shadowed to alternate environments for further troubleshooting.
-App Mesh enforces access controls, quotas, and limits on the clients.
+A: App Mesh gives you a set of client-side controls for traffic routing.
+App Mesh provides APIs to route traffic between applications based on service names and versions.
 These capabilities make it easier to deploy new versions of your microservices.